Celebrating 25 years of ITT

 Sign up below to our social media platforms to make sure you don’t miss anything!
 We’d love it if you could help spread the word to your own followers/engage with comments please.

-We’re so proud of how far we have come and how much we have achieved over the last 25 years.
-If you’re interested in helping us continue to flourish for another 25 years (!), please consider signing up as a Friend or making a one-off donation in support of our work.
+We’re so proud of how far we have come and how much we have achieved since 1995.
+If you’re interested in helping us continue to flourish, please consider signing up as a Friend or making a one-off donation in support of our work.

 ITT Musical Consequences

-In the run up to and during November we’ll be sharing some special tracks created by some of our wonderful project musicians in a unique way during lockdown; they played ‘musical consequences’, each starting a track, then passing it round to the others to add layers and edits in turn, until everyone had contributed.
+In the run up to and during November 2020 we also shared some special tracks created by some of our wonderful project musicians in a unique way during lockdown; they played ‘musical consequences’, each starting a track, then passing it round to the others to add layers and edits in turn, until everyone had contributed.
 The results are astonishing, displaying the amazing talents of the musicians we’re so lucky to work with – from reflective, to groovy, to incredibly funny, these songs have it all and show why we’re such advocates of making original music together!

 These are a few of our favourite sings

 During lockdown the team chose some of our favourite tracks from our projects to share on social media.
 Have a listen below.